Evergreen: Efficient Claim Verification for Semantic Aggregates: Related Work

 \textbf{Data provenance} originated from the database community~\cite{glavic_2021_data_provenance}, with foundational models including data lineage~\cite{cui_2000_lineage}, why- and where-provenance~\cite{buneman_2001_why_where}, and why-not provenance~\cite{chapman_2009_why_not}.
 Seminal work by \citeauthor{green_2007_provenance_semirings}~\cite{green_2007_provenance_semirings} unifies several of these models under provenance semirings, also known as how-provenance.
 Subsequent work extends semiring semantics to other settings, such as aggregation~\cite{amsterdamer_2011_aggregate_provenance} and full first-order logic with negation~\cite{gradel_2024_fol_provenance}.
 Several database systems support provenance capture and querying, differing in provenance model or approach~\cite{glavic_2009_perm,psallidas_2018_smoke,lee_2019_pug,sen_2025_provsql,mohammed_2025_fade,mohammed_2023_smokedduck}; however, none support semantic queries or provenance for first-order logic.
+To our knowledge, \system\ is the first to bring the two together, applying and extending semiring provenance to justify claim verdicts with a single minimal explanation.
 In NLP, \citeauthor{zhang_2020_provenance_for_claims}~\cite{zhang_2020_provenance_for_claims,zhang_2021_inferring_provenance} formalize provenance for claims as a labeled graph over dependent web sources, tracing how a claim originated and evolved.
-Unlike this setting, \system\ verifies quantified claims over independent tuples in a relation, motivating its application of semiring provenance for first-order logic.
+Unlike this setting, \system\ verifies quantified claims over independent tuples in a relation, motivating its choice of provenance semantics.